Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_guide.md

 Exit Nano (`ctl+x`) and close the terminal.

-## Step 3: Flagging your daemon for Mining
+## Step 3: Flagging your Daemon for Mining

 Once your node is fully synced, stop it (`ctl+c`).
 In the same terminal, restart `zanod`  with the following flags, taken from the above `ZANO-SOLO.sh` file: